russpos/jspackle/README.md

 # jspackle

 `jspackle` is a tool for continuous integration of client-side JavaScript packages.
-It allows you to define a package in a simple JSON format, and provides mechanisms for executing basic tasks:
+It allows you to define a package in a simple JSON format, and provides mechanisms for executing basic tasks via a commandline interface.

+## Tasks

  * `test` - Load dependencies, test dependencies, sources, and auto-discovered tests and execute tests.
 Currently supports using the [http://code.google.com/p/js-test-driver/](JsTestDriver) framework for easy CIS integration.
+   Makes cross browser TDD for your project a breeze.

  * `build` - Combine, compile, and minify sources.
 Also has built in support for `coffee-script`.

  * `serve` - Serve the package in either production or development mode.
+Great for testing your project as part of your website.
 This feature is not yet complete.

 **NOTE:** In order to use this tool, you need to have JsTestDriver installed, and available via the command `js-test-driver`